awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/40_nextflow202/30_docker-image.md

 chmod +x entrypoint.sh
 ```

-Following container best practice we are using a unique contianer image tag and not just `:latest`.
+Following container best practice we are using a unique container image tag and not just `:latest`.

 ```bash
 export IMG_TAG=$(date +%F).1